pengd/pengd.github.io/_pages/about.md

 News
 ======
-My team is looking for self-motivated technical experts, who are interested in program analysis, software security.
-Please no hesitate to contact me. (dipeng dot dp at antgroup dot com).
+My team is looking for self-motivated technical experts, who are interested in program analysis, software security, AI4SE.
+Please no hesitate to contact me (dipeng dot dp at antgroup dot com), or visit [link](https://talent.antgroup.com/off-campus-position?positionId=1934017).

+* 2023-09: The pretrained code LLM, CodeFuse, which was trained by our team at AntGroup, has been open-sourced on [GitHub](https://github.com/codefuse-ai)  and [HuggingFace](https://huggingface.co/codefuse-ai).
+The technical report has been published on [link](https://arxiv.org/abs/2310.06266).
 * 2023-04: Our paper "Hybrid Inlining: A Framework for Compositional and Context-Sensitive Static Analysis" is accepted by ISSTA 2023.
 * 2022-12: Our two papers "Incremental Call Graph Construction in Industrial Practice" and "Scalable Compositional Static Taint Analysis for Sensitive Data Tracing on Industrial Micro-Services" are accepted by ICSE-SEIP 2023.
 * 2022-12: Our SAST and SCA products officially enter the Chinese Product and Manufacturer List of Software Supply Chain Security.